 Get out of your head.
 Don’t analyse.
 Instead, feel.

 You really cannot afford to block out your heart’s feeling of hurt towards that distant person.

-You are a woman.
-You will probably always consistently desire more closeness than you have in your life.
-And even when you get it, you eventually want more.
+Therefore, you will probably always consistently desire more closeness than you have in your life.

 You really cannot afford to block out your feelings of anger towards that person (you have to feel it!)